 We now know that Ticknall’s pottery production goes back to the 1100s!
 Finely decorated pots were made, as well as lots of everyday wares for the kitchen and dairy.

 In 2014 TARG uncovered what has been confirmed as the first, and so far only production site for Ticknall Bottles.
 This pottery form has previously always been referred to as Martincamp Flasks and thought to be imported from Normandy.

 Field walking is another regular activity, where we look for evidence of land occupation in the past.
 We have found Mesolithic and Neolithic flints as our oldest evidence, followed by Romano – British pottery and a Roman blue glass bead, plus a huge amount of local pottery.
 All this is sorted and recorded, like the finds from our digs.

-Each year we have done historical landscape walks for the group and we are currently looking at the layout of the medieval village.
+Each year we have done historical landscape walks for the group and are also studying the layout of the medieval village.
 A surprising number of the original plot boundaries still delineate the properties here.
 We have run day schools on understanding house development in support of this.